Flag

 Economy

-The economy of Turks and Caicos is predominantly driven by tourism, offshore finance, and fishing, with the US dollar serving as the primary currency.
-The territory's GDP is approximately $795 million, with significant contributions from the hospitality sector, although it faces challenges such as a negative trade balance and a heavy reliance on imports.
+The economy of Turks and Caicos is predominantly driven by tourism, offshore finance, and fishing, with the US dollar serving as the main currency.
+In 2009, tourism contributed approximately 34.67% to the GDP, while financial services and construction accounted for 13.12% and 7.83%, respectively.
+Despite its economic potential, the islands face challenges such as a negative trade balance and rising unemployment, particularly in the aftermath of the COVID-19 pandemic.

-The investment climate in Turks and Caicos is favorable, particularly for sectors such as tourism and real estate, with the government offering incentives to attract foreign investors.
-Policies have been implemented to facilitate investment, including the provision of residency permits for significant investments in the islands.
-Despite challenges like a negative trade balance, ongoing infrastructure enhancements and tourism promotion continue to create opportunities for potential investors.
+The investment climate in Turks and Caicos is favorable, especially for sectors like tourism and real estate, bolstered by government initiatives aimed at attracting foreign investment.
+Policies have been implemented to streamline the process for obtaining residence permits for investors, enhancing the islands' appeal to potential investors.

 Floating Section Image